hongde-yu/hongde-yu.github.io/content/authors/admin/_index.md

 ## About Me

-Hongde Yu is a Humboldt Postdoctoral Fellow at Technische Universität Dresden.
-His research interests include 2D polymers, MOFs, COFs, Magnetism and Photocatalysis.
+I'm a Humboldt Postdoctoral Fellow and subgroup leader at Technische Universität Dresden.
+My research interests are computational design of organic 2D crystals for magnetism, trasport and photocatalysis.